Permafrost/TundraTN/README.md

 * `newValues` is a list boolean values indicating if the given input string `values` match the given [regular expression pattern] `arg`.

 ---

+### tundra.tn.document.attribute.string.transformer.match:all

+Trading Networks string transformer which returns whether all of the given Trading Networks document attribute value or list of values match the given [regular expression pattern], thereby transforming a list of string values into a single boolean value.

+This service is intended to be invoked by Trading Networks as a custom document type attribute transformer.

+#### Inputs:

+* `values` is the list of strings to be matched against the [regular expression pattern].
+* `isArray` is a boolean indicating if the values argument contains multiple items.
+* `arg` is a [regular expression pattern].

+#### Outputs:

+* `newValues` is a list containing a single boolean item indicating if all of the given input string values match the given [regular expression pattern] `arg`.

+---

+### tundra.tn.document.attribute.string.transformer.match:any

+Trading Networks string transformer which returns whether any of the given Trading Networks document attribute value or list of values match the given [regular expression pattern], thereby transforming a list of string values into a single boolean value.

+This service is intended to be invoked by Trading Networks as a custom document type attribute transformer.

+#### Inputs:

+* `values` is the list of strings to be matched against the [regular expression pattern].
+* `isArray` is a boolean indicating if the values argument contains multiple items.
+* `arg` is a [regular expression pattern].

+#### Outputs:

+* `newValues` is a list containing a single boolean item indicating if any of the given input string values match the given [regular expression pattern] `arg`.

+---

+### tundra.tn.document.attribute.string.transformer.match:none

+Trading Networks string transformer which returns whether none of the given Trading Networks document attribute value or list of values match the given [regular expression pattern], thereby transforming a list of string values into a single boolean value.

+This service is intended to be invoked by Trading Networks as a custom document type attribute transformer.

+#### Inputs:

+* `values` is the list of strings to be matched against the [regular expression pattern].
+* `isArray` is a boolean indicating if the values argument contains multiple items.
+* `arg` is a [regular expression pattern].

+#### Outputs:

+* `newValues` is a list containing a single boolean item indicating if none of the given input string values match the given [regular expression pattern] `arg`.

+---